 If you are coming to Barcelona, you must be interested in finding out how to get your Empadronamiento in the city, how to obtain your Social Security Number, how to open a bank account etc. If this is the case, visit our section about living in Barcelona.

 Who needs a NIE?

-- Meeting or accompanying a family member in Spain over more than 3 months.
+- To meet or accompany a family member in Spain.